vitchyr/torch-rl/README.md

 which returns epsilon for the epsilon greedy policy.

 ### DecayTableExplorer
-This type of explorer chooses epislon to be
+This type of explorer chooses epsilon to be

 `N0 / (N0 + N(s))`